 You are planning a trip to Portugal but you only have a limited amount of time?
 This 7 days in Portugal itinerary brings you to the highlights and hidden gems from Porto to the Algarve.
 Don’t miss Monsanto, Tomar, and the Algarve west coast on your roadtrip in Portugal!

-Yes, more time is always better but sometimes it is just is as it is.
-It's still possible to see the highlights and some hidden gems of Porto, Lisbon and the Algarve in just one short week.
-This is the perfect road trip itinerary if you don't want to move every night and you don't want to drive excessive hours each day.
+Yes, you can roadtrip Portugal with a limited amount of time!
+It's possible to drive from Porto to Lisbon and from Lisbon to the Algarve with only one week in Portugal.
+This is the perfect itinerary for Portugal if you don't want to move every night and you don't want to drive excessive hours each day.

 Arrive in Porto, settle in and start wandering the streets.
 Find some beautiful Azulejos like in the São Bento Station, visit some of the amazing churches like the Cathedral and just let yourself drift through the cute alleyways.

 In the evening make your way over the Ponte Luís I Bridge to try the Port wine in one of the many Port wine cellars on the other side of the Douro River.